-All portfolio companies reviewed in the sample of 17 companies complied with the disclosure requirements in their annual reports (2017: 100%).
-However, only 53% prepared disclosures to at least a good standard and this is a significant fall from prior year (2018: 73%).
-One company did prepare excellent disclosures overall (2018: none).
-This demonstrates that private equity firms need to spend further time with their portfolio companies to ensure knowledge of the Guidelines' requirements is embedded in the annual reporting cycle, and that companies seek to continuously improve the quality of the disclosures they provide.
+93% of portfolio companies reviewed in the sample of 15 companies complied with the disclosure requirements in their annual reports (2019: 100%).
+HC-One (backed by Safanad and Formation Capital) did not pass the review and further feedback has been provided on how to improve (note that the company did pass reviews in previous years).
+60% prepared disclosures to at least a good standard (2019: 53%).
+Two companies did prepare excellent disclosures overall (2019: One).
+Private equity firms need to spend further time with their portfolio companies to ensure knowledge of the Guidelines' requirements is embedded in the annual reporting cycle, and that companies seek to continuously improve the quality of the disclosures they provide.